solid-droid/BubbleOS/README.md

 2. Install Arduino IDE
 3. ESP32 boards in Arduino IDE using (https://dl.espressif.com/dl/package_esp32_index.json),
 4. Install [ttygo library](https://github.com/Xinyuan-LilyGO/TTGO_TWatch_Library)
+5. Set your T-watch version in config.h
-5. compile and upload the code ( watch will use your computer time as its current time)
+6. compile and upload the code ( watch will use your computer time as its current time)
-6. use BLE Scanner app (android) to connect and set wifi SSID and password
+7. use BLE Scanner app (android) to connect and set wifi SSID and password

 # Short Term Goals